I Forced My Wife to Work, but I Regret It

 Dear Pay Dirt,

 I’m really screwed up and think others might be in the same boat.
 I am a single professional who has worked hard all my life, having been employed from the age of 15.
 Recently, when I turned 63, I kind of retired.
 Over the course of this time, I’ve saved about $7 million but have no pension except for a couple of annuities amounting to about $1,200 per month.
-I have a financial planner who has me at about 60% equities, 20% bonds, and 10% cash.
+I have a financial planner who has me at about 60 percent equities, 20 percent bonds, and 10 percent cash.
 My problem is that I’m not dealing well with drawing on my funds and feel financially insecure.
-My friends, my family, and my advisor tell me I’m fine and have nothing to worry about but I worry constantly.
+My friends, my family, and my adviser tell me I’m fine and have nothing to worry about, but I worry constantly.
 I shop at discount stores, buy low-end products, live in an apartment I’m not thrilled with, and avoid spending whenever possible.
 I cannot seem to break out of the “accumulation” phase and into a proper retirement.
 I turn 65 in several months but don’t see anything changing.
 Is there a name or condition for what I have?
 What is the best way for me to deal with this?

 Dear Money, Money Everywhere,